practicingruby/practicing-ruby-paid/posts/gregory/014-arguments-and-results-1.md

 The changes to the API are small but make the code a lot easier to read.
 This rearrangement introduces even more objects into the system, but simplifies the protocol between those objects.
 In large systems, this leads to greater maintainability and learnability at the cost of having a few more moving parts.

 In order to implement this new interface, some non-trivial changes needed to be made under the hood.
-You can check out the [exact commit](https://github.com/elm-city-craftworks/pr-arguments-and-results/commit/47924901552d0509f97a3083737709980139feba) to see exactly what changed implementation-wise between this example and the last one, but the general idea is that the `Drawing#draw` method now simply asks the shape object to represent themselves as a hash which then gets converted into a SVG document later.
+You can check out the [exact commit](https://github.com/elm-city-craftworks/pr-arguments-and-results/commit/47924901552d0509f97a3083737709980139feba) to see the details about what changed implementation-wise between this example and the last one, but most of the changes were just boring housekeeping.
+The general idea is that the `Drawing#draw` method now simply asks each shape object to represent itself as a hash which ultimately ends up getting converted into an XML tag within the SVG document.
 As an example, here is what the definition for the `Line` object looks like:

 ```ruby
 class Drawing